-Our latest demand forecasts show that we are now in a period of network growth largely due to high numbers of small scale power generation connecting in support of renewable generation.
-If this growth continues at the anticipated rate, then we are expecting to have areas of our network constrained for pressure and storage.
-This is particularly impacting the South Wales and South West Local Distribution Zones (LDZ) where generation connections have been more prevalent.
+Our latest demand forecasts show that we are seeing localised network growth largely due to flexible power generation and compressed natural gas vehicle fuelling sites connecting.
+This growth has led to areas of our network being constrained for pressure and/or storage.
+This is particularly impacting the South West Local Distribution Zone (LDZ) where we have been unable to secure increased flexible capacity to meet our requirements.
 Having interruptible contracts in place can help us to manage gas supplies and provide efficient solutions to existing and new gas consumers.

-We have kicked off the interruption process this year with Xoserve and are offering interruption to all eligible customers on our network.
+We are participating in the interruption process this year with Xoserve and are offering interruption to all eligible customers on our network.
 To be eligible, you must have a gas consumption of over 5,860,000kWh per annum.
 Typically, this means industrial and large commercial premises, and excludes all domestic customers.

 Constrained areas of the network are detailed below: